 7. The carrier is suppressed in ________

 d) a balance modulator

-Explanation: A balance modulator is the one which mixes the audio and carrier of radio frequency.
-Balance modulator suppresses the carrier and leaves only sidebands.
+Explanation: A mixer is the one which mixes the audio frequency with the carrier frequency.
+A transducer converts a signal from one form to another.
+Balance modulator suppresses the carrier and leaves only the sidebands.

 8. What is the full form of AFC?

 Explanation: AFC stands for Automatic frequency control.
 It is a method to automatically keep a resonant circuit tuned to a frequency of an incoming radio signal.
 It is used in receivers to tune to the desired frequency.